p-sto/design_patterns/patterns/14_Iterator/description.md

 Aggregate is also known as Iterable or Enumer (while Iterator may be named Enumerator).
-`Next()` method can either modify Iterator or return a new one, it depends on implementation a philosophy - making Iterator a immutable object might be better.
+`Next()` method can either modify Iterator or return a new one, it depends on implementation philosophy - making Iterator a immutable object might be better in some situations.

 The left hand side of diagram - Aggregate (interface) and ConcreteAggregate acts as a Factory method pattern.